lxk19921205/Books/README.md

 ## What's this?

-This is my Graduation Project -- *A Personal Book Info Management & Recommendation System Based on Collaborative Filtering and Tag System*.
+This is my Graduation Project -- *Personal Book Management & Recommendation System Based on Collaborative Filtering and Tag System*.

 ## Platforms